 The survey's central contribution is a two-dimensional taxonomy that organizes the messy landscape of agent evaluation into two questions:

-- How to evaluate — the process.
-This covers interaction modes, the datasets and benchmarks used, how metrics are computed, and the tooling that supports evaluation.
+- How to evaluate — the process: interaction modes, the datasets and benchmarks used, how metrics are computed, and the tooling that supports evaluation.

 Splitting "what" from "how" sounds obvious, but it's genuinely clarifying.
 A lot of confusion in agent evaluation comes from mixing the two — arguing about benchmarks (the how) without being explicit about which capability or risk you're actually trying to measure (the what).